 Chuck has broad experience in advising clients in all facets of estate planning and estate administration.
 He works closely with clients in the preparation of documents that fit their customized needs, including revocable and irrevocable trusts, special needs trusts and charitable gift/trust planning, and also in preparing decedent final personal income tax returns, Federal Estate Tax returns, Pennsylvania Inheritance Tax returns, Federal Gift Tax returns and fiduciary income tax returns for estates and trusts.

-Chuck is also an experienced litigator for Orphans’ Court.
-He has successfully represented fiduciaries in surcharge actions, defended will contests, and asserted claims on behalf of beneficiaries and other interested parties for breach of fiduciary duty in the course of estate and trust administration.
+An experienced litigator for Orphans’ Court matters across Western and Central Pennsylvania, Chuck has served successfully in capacity for The Commonwealth of Pennsylvania and represented fiduciaries in surcharge actions, defended will contests, and asserted claims on behalf of beneficiaries and other interested parties for breach of fiduciary duty in the course of estate and trust administration.

-In the realm of business law, Chuck focuses on helping clients with business formations, drafting and negotiating internal governance documents, and assists clients with the purchase or sale of a family business.
+In the realm of business law, he focuses on helping clients with business formations, drafting and negotiating internal governance documents, and often assists clients with the purchase or sale of a family business.

 Chuck speaks frequently about estate planning and estate and trust administration to various organizations and also presents numerous continuing legal education seminars each year.
 He is a member of the Allegheny County Bar Association and its Probate & Trust Section.
 He also is a member of the Pittsburgh Estate Planning Council.

 Chuck earned his J.D. with honors from The Thomas M. Cooley Law School in Lansing, Michigan, where he was a finalist for the Distinguished Student Award and received the Certificate of Merit in the Estate Planning course.
 He has a Bachelor of Arts degree in History and Business Administration from the University of Pittsburgh.

 Select Representative Experience